mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 So, just arrange all circumstances, inwardly and outwardly, and stand up.
 Bloom.
 Your tree must bloom.
 And if you bloom, everyone looks at you.
 Everyone realizes.
 Okay?

 Because if you bloom, according to [Buddhism](glossary#buddhism), one is many, and many is one.
 You are connected with many [thousands].
 So, if one tiny seed, one tiny rose flower blooms here, immediately the whole world is connected.
 They will all be connected, directly or indirectly.
-It's very helpful for you [and] for others.
+It's very helpful for you and for others.

-So [Dogen](glossary#dogen) used the [phrase], "A flower blooms, the world arises."
+So [Dogen](glossary#dogen) used the phrase, "A flower blooms, the world arises."
 Spring comes, flower blooms.
 Which of the two comes first?
-We don't know. *[unintelligible]*.
+We don't know. *[Unintelligible]*.
 Weed blooms.
 Flower blooms; that's you.
 And then, how can you know?
-The world exists; look at the [flower] blooming.
+The world exists; look at the flower blooming.

 That blooming flower is very active life, carrying on in Spring.
 And the world exists; and also, in turn, the other seasons exist.
 You bloom; first of all, we have to bloom.
 If you bloom, you are not one, you are many.